-- The receive and transmit error counters cannot be written or otherwise manipulated. - All registers which control the configuration of the msCAN12 cannot be modified while the msCAN12 is on-line.
-The SFTRES bit in CMCR0 (see msCAN12 Module Control Register 0 (CMCR0)) serves as a lock to protect the following registers: - msCAN12 module control register 1 (CMCR1) - msCAN12 bus timing register 0 and 1 (CBTR0, CBTR1) - msCAN12 identifier acceptance control register (CIDAC) - msCAN12 identifier acceptance registers (CIDAR0-7) - msCAN12 identifier mask registers (CIDMR0-7) - The TxCAN pin is forced to recessive when the msCAN12 is in any of the low power modes.
+- The receive and transmit error counters cannot be written or otherwise manipulated. - All registers which control the configuration of the msCAN12 can not be modified while the msCAN12 is on-line.
+The SFTRES bit in CMCR0 (see msCAN12 Module Control Register (CMCR0)) serves as a lock to protect the following registers: - msCAN12 module control register 1 (CMCR1) - msCAN12 bus timing register 0 and 1 (CBTR0, CBTR1) - msCAN12 identifier acceptance control register (CIDAC) - msCAN12 identifier acceptance registers (CIDAR0-7) - msCAN12 identifier mask registers (CIDMR0-7) - The TxCAN pin is forced to recessive when the msCAN12 is in any of the low power modes.

-17.8 Low Power Modes
+18.8 Low Power Modes

-In addition to normal mode, the msCAN12 has three modes with reduced power consumption: SLEEP, SOFT\RESET and POWER\DOWN.
-In SLEEP and SOFT\RESET modes, power consumption is reduced by stopping all clocks except those to access the registers.
+The msCAN12 has three modes with reduced power consumption compared to normal mode.
+In SLEEP and SOFT\RESET mode, power consumption is reduced by stopping all clocks except those to access the registers.
 In POWER\DOWN mode, all clocks are stopped and no power is consumed.

 The WAI and STOP instructions put the MCU in low power consumption stand-by modes.
-Table 17-2 summarizes the combinations of msCAN12 and CPU modes.
+Table 18-2 summarizes the combinations of msCAN12 and CPU modes.
 A particular combination of modes is entered for the given settings of the bits CSWAI, SLPAK, and SFTRES.
 For all modes, an msCAN wake-up interrupt can occur only if SLPAK=WUPIE=1.
-While the CPU is in Wait Mode, the msCAN12 can be operated in Normal Mode and generate interrupts (registers can be accessed via background debug mode).
+While the CPU is in Wait Mode, the msCAN12 can be operated in Normal Mode and emit interrupts (registers can be accessed via background debug mode).

-Table 17-2. msCAN12 vs. CPU operating modes
+Table 18-2. msCAN12 vs. CPU operating modes

-msCAN Mode CPU Mode IIISOAN MOGC STOP WAIT RUN POWER_DOWN CSWAI = X (1) SLPAK = X SFTRES = X CSWAI = 1 SLPAK = X SFTRES = X SLEEP CSWAI = 0 SLPAK = 1 SFTRES = 0 CSWAI = X SLPAK = 1 SFTRES = 0 SOFT_RESET CSWAI = 0 SLPAK = 0 SFTRES = 1 CSWAI = X SLPAK = 0 SFTRES = 1 Normal CSWAI = 0 SLPAK = 0 SFTRES = 0 CSWAI = X SLPAK = 0 SFTRES = 0
+msCAN Mode CPU Mode IIISCAN WOUL STOP WAIT RUN POWER_DOWN CSWAI = X (1) SLPAK = X SFTRES = X CSWAI = 1 SLPAK = X SFTRES = X SLEEP CSWAI = 0 SLPAK = 1 SFTRES = 0 CSWAI = X SLPAK = 1 SFTRES = 0 SOFT_RESET CSWAI = 0 SLPAK = 0 SFTRES = 1 CSWAI = X SLPAK = 0 SFTRES = 1 Normal CSWAI = 0 SLPAK = 0 SFTRES = 0 CSWAI = X SLPAK = 0 SFTRES = 0